University: University of Cambridge

 I did several mini-pupillages in family law and in other areas of law that I was exploring.
 I’d strongly advise aspiring barristers to try to complete mini-pupillages, particularly if you don’t have other legal work experience.
 They give you an insight into life as a barrister, which can vary substantially dependant on the law you practice.
 While you may enjoy a particular area of law as an academic subject, you may not like the reality of being a barrister in that area.
 A mini-pupillage also enables you to explore areas of law you’re unlikely to study, especially if you do the Graduate Diploma in Law.

-At Queen Elizabeth Building (QEB) you have three rotations with three different supervisors, and you mainly undertake the work your supervisor is doing.
-This included drafting position statements, opinions, and other documents, conducting legal research, undertaking financial analysis and assisting in court.
+At Queen Elizabeth Building (QEB) you have four rotations with four different supervisors, and you mainly undertake the work your supervisor is doing.
+This includes drafting position statements, opinions, and other documents, conducting legal research, undertaking financial analysis and assisting in court.

 That it’s a marathon, not a sprint!
 Pupillage is a long and tiring year, but you need to remain determined and focused throughout.
 It’s also important to find your mechanisms for dealing with stress, whether that’s going for a run or cooking, and ensure you keep these up throughout the year.